 - Payment is due on the 1st of each month and is considered late after the 10th.
 After the 10th, a $10 late fee should be applied.

 - Non-Payment: $35 fee for returned checks, insufficient funds, etc.

-- We collect Showcase Fees in September, and Costume Fees in October.
+- Showcase Fees are collected in September, and Costume Fees in October.
 Please visit our Showcase Policy and Information page for all the details!
 (Fees apply to Dance and Acro classes).